-- 1. Academic requirements: - At quarterly reports, each student is required to maintain at least a 2.0 GPA, and to be actively passing (D or above) each class. - b.
-Students must qualify as eligible according to OSAA rules and regulations.

-- 2. Student athletes are required to be in good standing with Columbia Christian behavioral standards, and must comply with all team rules as established by the athletic director and the coaches. - 3.
-Student athletes and parents/guardians are required to sign the Student Activity Agreement form and to read and comply with the athletic handbook. - 4.
-High school student-athletes are required to complete a physical exam every two years and have it on file at the school office prior to participation in a sport.
-The OSAA approved physical form is available online and must be used. - 5.
+- a.
+Maintain at or above a 70% in ALL classes at ALL times. - i.
+Any student that has below a 70% overall grade in any class at the end of each week (Friday) will be placed on Academic Probation and will be required to participate in Study Halls the following week, until all classes are at or above that 70% overall mark. - 1.
+Students will be allowed to practice/play while on Academic Probation. - ii.
+Any student that has below a 70% overall grade in the same class(es) for two consecutive weeks will be placed on Academic Suspension and will be held out of all practices and/or games until at or above that 70% mark in that particular class(es). - 1.
+Students will not be allowed to practice/play while on Academic Suspension. - b.
+Students must qualify as eligible according to OSAA rules and regulations. - c.
+Student athletes are required to be in good standing with Columbia Christian behavioral standards, and must comply with all team rules as established by the athletic director and the coaches. - d.
+Student athletes and parents/guardians are required to sign the Student-Athlete Agreement form and to read and comply with the Athletic Handbook. - e.
+Middle and high school student-athletes are required to complete a physical exam every two years and have it on file at the school office prior to participation in a sport.
+The OSAA-approved physical form is available online and must be used. - f.
 Any fees associated with the athletic program must be paid prior to the first day of practice.